glynjackson/django-time-out/README.rst

     ./manage.py migrate time_out

 Usage
 -----

 This application simply runs middleware that checks to see if the site is down for maintenance based on scheduled maintenance dates/times.

+Note: Time Out uses process_request with one database trip, means there will be a small performance hit on every request.

 Contribute
 ----------

-If you want to contribute to this project, please perform the following steps
+If you want to contribute to this project, please perform the following steps...

 .. code-block:: bash